About the Center

 The center builds on Mayo's strong history of taking a scientific approach to health care delivery.
 Since the early 1900s, Mayo Clinic has been finding innovative ways to make medical practice more efficient and effective.

-One of Mayo's first doctors, Dr. Henry S. Plummer, is credited with developing several concepts that today are commonplace at medical facilities around the world, such as a single, unified medical record for each patient.
+Dr. Henry S. Plummer, one of Mayo's first doctors, is credited with developing several concepts that today are commonplace at medical facilities around the world, such as a single, unified medical record for each patient.

 Within the center, every project is inspired by real-world challenges experienced by patients at Mayo Clinic and elsewhere.
 The foundation of the center's work is an unwavering commitment to creating a high-quality, affordable, seamless patient experience.